Snownzl/Battleship/README.txt

 ----- Controls -----
-To attack, enter a grid coordinate in the range and format - Letter (A-J) followed by Number (0-9), e.g. B8 Enter a grid coordinate in the range and format - Letter (A-J) followed by Number (0-9), e.g. B8 You may only target a coordinate once
+To attack, enter a grid coordinate in the range and format - Letter (A-J) followed by Number (0-9), e.g. B8 You may only target a coordinate once
 To quit the game, enter 'surrender' during your turn